Environmental justice and coal mining in Appalachia: Mountain Justice

 Mountain Justice began in 2005 as a summer-long campaign for the abolition of MTM.
 The organization was started after a 2004 mining accident in Virginia.
 A three-year-old was killed when a boulder rolled off a MTM site above his home.
 The first MJ meeting took place in Knoxville, Tennessee and included activists from Coal River Mountain Watch (CRMW), the Sierra Club, Appalachian Voices, and Katuah Earth First (KEF!).
 Their mission statement includes a commitment to non-violence.

 Keepers of the Mountain

-Keepers of the Mountain was founded by Larry Gibson and Bill DePaulo in July of 2004.
-Larry was inspired to create an organization that protested against mountaintop removal after he learned that it was that because of his childhood home shaking in the mid 1990’s.
+Keepers of the Mountain was founded by Larry Gibson and Bill DePaulo in July 2004.
+Larry was inspired to create an organization that protested against mountaintop removal after he learned that it was that because of his childhood home shaking in the mid-1990s.
 Although this organization has its roots in the mountains it partakes in other works of social and environmental justice.
-Such projects include bringing clean water to O’Toole, WV. and The Dandelion Project (aimed at creating sustainable energy alternatives in low-income or underserved communities).
+Such projects include bringing clean water to O'Toole, WV. and The Dandelion Project (aimed at creating sustainable energy alternatives in low-income or underserved communities).